-Landscaping and Grounds

-The Chatham Housing Authority will prepare a routine maintenance schedule for the maintenance of the landscaping and grounds of its properties that will ensure their continuing attractiveness and marketability.
+Landscaping and Grounds (Facemasks are not required for exterior work away from common areas.)
+The Norwood Housing Authority will prepare a routine maintenance schedule for the maintenance of the landscaping and grounds of its properties that will ensure their continuing attractiveness and marketability.

 - 1. Routine grounds maintenance includes numerous activities: - 2.
-Litter control - 3.
+Litter control and smoking area cleanup. - 3.
 Lawn care - 4.
 Maintenance of driveways, sidewalks and parking lots - 5.
 Care of flower and shrubbery beds and trees - 6.
-Maintenance of playgrounds, benches and fences
+Maintenance of benches and fences.